sambacha/Solidity-to-GraphQL/README.md

 # Usage:

+Install the package with npm or yarn.

+npm install aion-to-graphql
+yarn add aion-to-graphql

+Once installed, you have to create your own graphql server.
+This means you pass in the Abi and contract instance.
+Example:
+`{ artifact: abi, contract: web3.eth.contract(abi).at(address) }`

+This package will retrun the schema and rootValue that you can pass into your GraphQL server.

 Checkout the example in file `aion-server.js` and `aion.test.js` under test folder.
 These examples demonstrates how to interact with a basic set and get Smart contract using GQL queries and mutations.